Apple’s top retail exec to leave amid iPhone sales slowdown

 SAN FRANCISCO — Apple’s top retailing executive is stepping down amid a slowdown in iPhone sales that has raised doubts about the company’s future growth prospects.

-The shake-up announced Tuesday ends Angela Ahrendts’ five-year stint overseeing Apple’s 506 retail stores.
+The shake-up announced Tuesday ends Angela Ahrendts’ five-year stint overseeing Apple’s 506 retail stores and e-commerce operations.
 She is being replaced by Deirdre O’Brien, a longtime Apple executive who also runs the company’s human-resources department.
+Ahrendts will remain with Apple until April.

 During her 30 years at Apple, O’Brien also helped gauge product demand.
 That issue has become a problem now that customers are holding onto their current iPhones longer instead of buying the latest models.
 It’s one reason Apple posted disappointing iPhone sales during the past holiday shopping season.